johnston9/shot-caller-production/README.md

 1. #### As a Returning User, I want to easily login and logout.

     - The user can login and logout easily from the My Account nav link.
 The login takes them to Sign In page and the logout is automatic. <br>
-    The site also includes a feature that keeps a user signed in for 24 hours so they don't have to go to the trouble of signing in if they are using it regularly.<br>
+    The site also includes a feature that keeps a user signed in for 24 hours so they don't have to go to the trouble of signing in if they are using it regularly.
 This is achieved by an interceptor function in the CurrentUserContext file that checks, via the utils folder shouldRefreshToken function, if there is a vaild timestamp token in local storage and refreshes it.

 <p align="center"><strong>xxxxxxx</strong></p>
 <h2 align="center">